NMA93/Accessibility-Designer-Guide/docs/design-rules/consistency.md

 ---

 ## Colours
 Colours are an important design tool when it comes to the usability of a page.
 We can use colours to highlight interactive elements, brand the website or highlight information.
 It makes sense to use a strict colour system.
 Generally we can separate the page into 2 colour systems.
-See also chapter [Colours](/Accessibility-Designer-Guide/docs/design-rules/colours/) to get more detailed informations about colours.
+See also chapter [colours]({{ site.baseurl }}{% link docs/design-rules/colours.md %} "colours") to get more detailed informations about colours.

 ### Primary colours
 Primary colours are essential colours in our design system.
 This includes colours like: Text colour, interaction colour, white and branding colour.
 These colours are exclusive and are only used for the intended purpose.
 They allow users with impaired vision to better navigate.